 4. Children's rights, as defined in the UN Convention on the Rights of the Child (CRC), are the minimum standards that set out what children need to survive and thrive - the right to education, to be healthy, to play, be protected from all forms of violence, and be treated with dignity and respect.
 The UK ratified the CRC in 1991 with cross-party support.
 By doing so it promised to ensure that these standards are fully respected.
-While there's been some progress in implementing the CRC at domestic level, it's been too slow, particularly in http://www.parliament.scot/parliamentarybusiness/CurrentCommittees/100259.aspx The Welsh Affairs Committee inquiry into the Implications for Wales of the EU referendum result -https://www.parliament.uk/business/committees/committees-a-z/commons-select/welsh-affairs- committee/inquiries/parliament-2015/brexit-wales-16-17/ ensuring that children are at the heart of government policy-making.
-In its recent report on how well the UK is respecting children's rights, the UN Committee on the Rights of the Child (the UN Committee) raised "serious concerns" that the UK was not doing enough to prioritise children's needs, making more than 150 recommendations.3 It is therefore crucial that advances to children's rights gained through our membership of the EU are not lost.
+While there has been some progress in implementing the CRC at domestic level, it has been too slow, particularly in ensuring that children are at the heart of

+&lt;sup>1 Children in Wales is the national umbrella body for organisations and individuals who work with children, young people and their families in Wales.
+It is also the coordinating body for the UNCRC Monitoring Group in Wales government policy-making.
+In its recent report on how well the UK is respecting children's rights, the UN Committee on the Rights of the Child (the UN Committee) raised 'serious concerns' that the UK was not doing enough to prioritise children's needs, making more than 150 recommendations.
+It is therefore crucial that advances to children's rights gained through our membership of the EU are not lost.